 If you're an international student and you don't meet the English language requirements for this programme, you may be able to study our undergraduate pre-sessional English course, to help improve your English language level.

 Apply to this course through UCAS.
-The institution code for the University of Leeds is L23.
 Check the deadline for applications on the UCAS website.

 We may consider applications submitted after the deadline.
 Availability of courses in UCAS Extra will be detailed on UCAS at the appropriate stage in the cycle.

-Read our guidance about applying and writing your personal statement.
+Read our admissions guidance about applying and writing your personal statement.

 International students apply through UCAS in the same way as UK students.
 Our network of international representatives can help you with your application.
 If you’re unsure about the application process, contact the admissions team for help.